 The tanks

-The 843 tank produced in Russia is a T54 tank, and it was the first tank to try to ramp down the gates of the Independence Palace on 30th April 1975.
-The first tank failed to bring down the gate, and it was the 390 tank that crushed the gate successfully and moved into the central yard of the Independence Palace.
-The historical moment marked the success of the long Ho Chi Minh revolutionary campaign and the official independence and reunification of Vietnam.
+The 843 tank produced in Russia is a T54 tank.
+It was the first tank to try to ramp down the gates of the Independence Palace on 30 April 1975.
+The first tank failed to bring down the gate, and it was the 390 tank that crushed the gate successfully and moved into the central yard of the Independence Palace—the historical moment marked the success of the long Ho Chi Minh revolutionary campaign and Vietnam’s official independence and reunification.

 The 390 tank was produced in China and was a kind of T59 tank.
-Both of the tanks exhibited in the yard of the palace are just replicas of the real tanks.
+Both tanks exhibited in the palace’s yard are just replicas of the real tanks.
 The actual remnants are displayed in Hanoi, the capital of Vietnam.

 The F-5E Aircraft